Fire Dynamics: Flashover, Backdraft and Ventilation-Controlled Burning

 When a ventilation opening is created (a fire-fighter opening a door, a window failing, a wall breached) air is driven into the compartment by the pressure differential (outside atmospheric versus inside positive pressure) and by the turbulent inrush of cooler, denser air displacing the hot buoyant gases.
 This sudden oxygen ingress provides the oxidiser for the accumulated fuel-rich gas mixture.
 Ignition occurs from any of the hot surfaces or remaining embers in the compartment.
 The resulting rapid deflagration (subsonic combustion) propagates outward through the ventilation opening as a rolling ball of flame.
 The pressure wave associated with the deflagration is sufficient to injure or kill fire-fighters at the opening and to displace structural elements in some cases.

-The warning signs of a pre-backdraft compartment are taught in fire-fighter training curricula in the United States (NFPA 1001 standard for fire-fighter professional qualifications), the United Kingdom (Fire and Rescue Service National Occupational Standards), Australia (AIFSM standards), and India (National Fire Service College, Nagpur, syllabus).
+The warning signs of a pre-backdraft compartment are codified in fire-fighter training standards in the United States (NFPA 1001), the United Kingdom (Fire and Rescue Service National Occupational Standards), and Australia (AIFSM standards), and are covered in National Fire Service College, Nagpur training programmes.
 They include: smoke puffing rhythmically at gaps ("breathing"), dark oily deposits on windows (pyrolysis products condensing on the cooler glass), pressurised smoke pouring from any created opening, very little or no visible flame through the glass despite evidence of heat, and a high-pitched whistling sound at gaps.

 Backdraft leaves physical evidence that can superficially resemble an explosion scene.
 The pressure wave from a rapid deflagration can displace lightweight objects, break windows outward, push doors off their hinges, and produce burn patterns on exterior surfaces adjacent to the opening.
 These features have, in documented cases, led to initial reports of an explosion or incendiary device before thorough investigation.